ivanchromjak/jekyll-theme-eon/theme-docs.md

 ```

 ## Call to action
-Use the following include to add call to action to a page:
+Use the following include to add a call to action to a page:
 {% raw %}
 ```yml
 {% include cta.html